JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

    ![Configuring **Framework Search Paths** in the Xcode project settings](framework-search-path-in-xcode-project-settings.png){width=700}

-In other aspects, the Xcode part of a KMM project is a typical iOS application project.
+In other aspects, the Xcode part of a cross-platform mobile project is a typical iOS application project.
 To learn more about creating iOS application, see the [Xcode documentation](https://developer.apple.com/documentation/xcode#topics).